 Create with maddi

-A Sunburnt Country is an arts project which engages young Australian artists in the creation of new work, exploring themes that shape the nation's identity, its cultural story and our own story.
-The concept of the project is to discover how an artist's cultural background can influence their artistic output, and to promote Australian art on an international platform.
-This fusion of artistic disciplines not only encourages new work, but showcases existing outstanding musical works and historic literature.
+A Sunburnt Country was an arts project which engaged young Australian artists in the creation of new work, exploring themes that shape the nation's identity, its cultural story and our own story.
+The concept of the project was to explore how an artist's cultural background can influence their artistic output, and to promote Australian art on an international platform.
+This fusion of artistic disciplines not only encouraged new work, but showcased existing outstanding musical works and historic literature.